ggracelii/harmonic-fullstack-jam-grace-li/README.md

 - Green: completed
 - Red: failed
 When a job completes successfully, a message displays the total number of items moved and the number of duplicates skipped.

 If the job fails, a failure message is shown instead.

 Both messages automatically disappear after 8 seconds.

 ### 6. Fun Facts Panel
 A  **“Fun facts”** box appears above the progress text/bar.

 It cycles through short rotating fun facts every 3 seconds during the move operation to keep the user entertained.

+### 7. Color Scheme
+Kept the orange color scheme consistent across all elements to maintain a cohesive aesthetic.

 ---